Could Wikileaks And Julian Assange Make Marine Le Pen The Next French President?

 With just under three months until the first round of voting, the French presidential elections have faced global scrutiny as the next referendum on right-wing populism.
 Marine, who came in third in the first round of voting in the 2012 presidential elections, was previously known outside of France largely for her hard-line stances on immigration.
 Previously, Le Pen ended up in court in 2015 accused of inciting hatred when she compared Muslims praying in the street to the Nazi occupation during World War II, reported The Independent.

 This time around, Marine is almost guaranteed to advance to the second round of voting.
-There, she will likely face off against Emmanuel Macron, independent candidate and former economic adviser to Socialist president François Hollande.
+There, she will likely face off against Emmanuel Macron, independent candidate and former economic adviser to Socialist President François Hollande.
 Le Pen was previously positioned to battle it out for the French presidency against center-right candidate François Fillon, but a cascade of nepotism scandals has all but ejected him from the race.
-With so much volatility in the rankings, a well-timed released from Julian Assange and the Wikileaks team could easily upset the order.
+With so much volatility in the rankings, a well-timed release from Julian Assange and the Wikileaks team could easily upset the order.

 On their part, Julian and the Wikileaks team have dug into the organization’s own archives to highlight information that has already been collected about Marine and her two closest competitors.
 Fillon led the pack with 3,630 documents, while Le Pen was mentioned 1,138 times.
 Emmanuel, by comparison, appears just 30 times.
 Assange has indicated that he has “interesting” information about Macron, though it is not clear if all of that information has been released or if it will be in the future.